Want to checkout our Free Trial?

 On August 26, 2022, an Indiana bankruptcy judge denied the bankruptcy and blocked the smart move of 3M to temporarily prevent the lawsuits from moving forward.
 Following the bankruptcy decision, 3M is under a lot of pressure from investors to go for a settlement and compensate the victimized veterans.

 On October 13 ,2022 3M Co. was granted permission to employ a quicker-than-normal process to overturn the judgement.
-The decision means that Aearo and 3M may have their appeal reviewed in a matter of months as opposed to the usual lengthy process.
+The decision indicated that Aearo and 3M may have their appeal reviewed in a matter of months as opposed to the usual lengthy process.

 On October 23, 2022, the 11th Circuit granted 3M's request for a stay of an order by earplug MDL Judge Casey Rogers that barred 3M from appealing her MDL findings in the Aero bankruptcy matter.